coleifer/peewee/docs/peewee/asyncio.rst

    .. method:: aclose()
       :async:

       Release the current task's connection back to the pool.
+Any transaction left open on the connection is rolled back, so the next acquirer always sees a clean connection.

    .. method:: close_pool()
       :async: